New website is up!

 pandoc to generate markdown content for the bibtex entries:

-$CSLSTYLE bib style file is my own.
-It is a modified version of the Springer bibliography style file and is tailored to fit into my CV and my website.
+$CSLSTYLE bib style file is partially my own: it is a modified version of the Springer bibliography style file and is tailored to fit into my CV and my website.

 I then include these bibtex files the easy way using